 What Is a Breast Lift?

-If you notice changes in your breast implants after pregnancy and breastfeeding, a mastopexy or breast lift could be what you need.
+If you notice changes in your breast implant surgery after pregnancy and breastfeeding, a mastopexy or breast lift could be what you need.

 A breast lift is done under general anesthesia in your surgeon’s office or a hospital.
 There are several techniques your surgeon can use to remove breast skin and lift the implants.
 He’ll choose a method based on your breasts’ size and shape, size of the areola, skin quality, and degree of sagging.